ast-grep/ast-grep.github.io/website/guide/test-rule.md

 Error: test failed.
 0 passed; 1 failed;
 ```

 The output shows that we have two failed cases.
-One is a **noisy** match, which means ast-grep reports error for valid code.The other is a **missing** match, which means ast-grep reports nothing for invalid code.
+One is a **noisy** match, which means ast-grep reports error for valid code.
+The other is a **missing** match, which means ast-grep reports nothing for invalid code.
 In the test summary, we can see the cases are marked with `N` and `M` respectively.
 In failure details, we can see the detailed code snippet for each case.